 An elected government official responsible for oversight of a school system with a $900+ million annual budget and 58,000 students.
 Represents the community in setting policy; develops the school system’s budget for approval by the County Executive and Council; responds to critical school issues as they are identified by the community; advocates for educational priorities with a focus on ensuring representation, equity, and inclusion.

 Oversee the grant making, communications, and management of a Massachusetts-based family foundation.
 Work with family members to administer a grant program that provides funding nationally in K-12 education.
 Administer all aspects of the application and reporting process.
 Organize and oversee the logistics of semi-annual board meetings and prepare board docket.
 Maintain subject-area expertise in order to educate the board on trends in the field.
 Arrange multiple annual site visits.
 Represent the foundation within the philanthropic, nonprofit, and academic communities.

 Howard Community College, Columbia, MD, Adjunct Professor, Arts and Humanities (2016–Present)

-Teach classes each semester in Introduction to Creative Arts for K-12 student teachers; and Arts, Culture and Ideas, a history of art in the context of the social and political climates from the 16thCentury to the present.
+Teach classes in Introduction to Creative Arts for K-12 student teachers; and Arts, Culture and Ideas, a history of art in the context of the social and political climates from the 16thCentury to the present.
 Develop a diverse curriculum for both classes that provides an inclusive perspective reflective of the student body.
 Artists covered have included such diverse voices as Theaster Gates, Josephine Baker, Chris Offili, Gertrude Stein, Andy Warhol, and Lalla Essaydi.